Prepare to Get Excited!

 The thalamus receives the sensory data (stimulus), which is then mediated by the amygdala and hippocampus, before messages are sent to the hypothalamus and pituitary glands, which in turn unleash a cascade of hormones.
 An awful lot happens in less than 0.02 seconds!

-It was nearly 20 years ago that I first learned about the neurological structures and processes that comprise the accurate “replay” of a conditioned response.
+It was over 20 years ago that I first learned about the neurological structures and processes that comprise the accurate “replay” of a conditioned response.
 I postulated that if we “interrupted” the “replay” of the conditioned response, without distracting from the response, that we would see a rapid and permanent failure of the response.

 Instead of viewing conditioned responses as “tough cookies” that would require intensive practice, discipline, and even deprivation in order to overcome, I tried to convince people that conditioned responses were in fact incredibly fragile, and fast and easy to eliminate.
 I wasn’t talking about distraction, but about “interruption” of that replay phase.